osmose-collective/mobile-wallet/README.md

 # OSMOSE Mobile
 > An OSMOSE Wallet in your pocket

 OSMOSE's mobile wallet is a hybrid application (using the same codebase for Android and iOS which helps with coordinated development).
-Created using Ionic framework and OSMOSE’s [TypeScript API](https://github.com/ArkEcosystem/ark-ts) to interact with the OSMOSE network via your mobile phone, anytime, anywhere (as long as you have an internet connection).
+Created using Ionic framework and ARK’s [TypeScript API](https://github.com/ArkEcosystem/ark-ts) to interact with the OSMOSE network via your mobile phone, anytime, anywhere (as long as you have an internet connection).

 ## Features